docsforadobe/illustrator-scripting-guide/materials/Illustrator_JavaScript_Scripting_Reference_2017.rst

 PlacedItem
 ----------

 An artwork item placed in a document as a linked file.
 For example, an artwork object created using the File > Place command in Illustrator or using the add() method of the placedItems collection object is a placed item.
-For information, see `“PlacedItems” on page 155`_.
+For information, see `"PlacedItems" on page 155`_.

    **PlacedItem properties**